There’s a common pattern I see at this time of year.

-This is typically because:
+This is usually because:

-• It covers the right things, but doesn’t fully reflect where the business is now - or how you want to be seen going forward
+It covers the right things, but doesn’t fully reflect where the business is now - or how you want to be seen going forward

-• It’s too technical and hard to understand
+It’s too technical and hard to understand

-• Who you are and what you do still needs clarifying in conversations or meetings.
+Who you are and what you do still needs clarifying in conversations or meetings.

 Yes, you’ve got copy.
 But having something on the page isn’t the same as having something that works.
+So it sits there, FY27 starts, months pass and projects stall - and that’s usually when I’m brought in.

-Where Copy is Getting Stuck
+Why Copy is Getting Stuck

-• What matters most to your audience and clients
+What matters most to your audience and clients

-• What needs to be emphasised or simplified
+What needs to be emphasised or simplified

-• How the business should come across and what tone to use
+How the business should come across and what tone to use

-• Whether that consistently holds across different content formats such as your website, brochures, capability statements and articles.
+Whether that consistently holds across different content formats such as your website, brochures, capability statements and articles.

-AI doesn’t make these decisions for you.
+AI doesn’t make these decisions for you - this is where human input is critical.

 Google Workspace research shows Australian workers are using time saved by AI for more ‘strategic, high-value work’.